programminghistorian/jekyll/en/lessons/gravity-model.md

 $$β = r (\frac{s_{y}}{s_{x}})$$

-- We already know that "$$β$$" is the slope, which is what we are trying to calculate.
+- We already know that $$β$$ is the slope, which is what we are trying to calculate.
-- "r" is [Pearson's correlation coefficient](https://en.wikipedia.org/wiki/Pearson_correlation_coefficient), which we are going to compute
+- $$r$$ is [Pearson's correlation coefficient](https://en.wikipedia.org/wiki/Pearson_correlation_coefficient), which we are going to compute
-- "$$s_{y}$$" is the standard deviation of "$$y$$"
+- $$s_{y}$$ is the standard deviation of $$y$$
-- "$$s_{x}$$" is the standard deviation of "$$x$$"
+- $$s_{x}$$ is the standard deviation of $$x$$

 **Pearson's Correlation Coefficient**

 Pearson's correlation coefficient can be calculated long-hand but it's a rather long calculation in this case, requiring 64 numbers.
-There are some great video tutorials in English available online if you would like to see a walk-through of how to do the calculations long-hand.[^17] There are also a number of online calculators that will calculate "r" for you if you provide the data.
+There are some great video tutorials in English available online if you would like to see a walk-through of how to do the calculations long-hand.[^17] There are also a number of online calculators that will calculate $$r$$ for you if you provide the data.
 Given the large number of digits to compute, I would recommend a website with a built in tool designed to make this calculation.
 Make sure you choose a reputable site, such as one offered by a university.

 **Calculating $$s_{y}$$ & $$s_{x}$$ (Standard Deviation)**